winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 345\.
 “The woman treasure led the 84,000 maidens.
 With the four armies in the front and rear, they went to a golden tāla tree park.
 That great assembly shook the ground, and the sound reached the King.
 He was sitting next to a window and looked out when he heard them.
 The woman treasure came forward and stood at the door.
 {: #p345}

 346\.
-“Upon seeing her, the king immediately told her, ‘Stop, don’t go any further.
+“Upon seeing her, the King immediately told her, ‘Stop, don’t go any further.
 I’ll come out to see you.’
 King Mahāsudarśana rose from his crystal seat, emerged from his great, correct tower, came down from the correct Dharma hall, and accompanied the beautiful woman treasure to the tāla tree park.
 Once there, they prepared seats and sat down.
 {: #p346}

 347\.
 “King Mahāsudarśana’s countenance was more radiant than usual.
 His noble woman treasure thought, ‘Now, the great king’s appearance is better than usual.
 What does this portend?’